 This course covers advanced oil & gas concepts and expands on the basic principles covered in Oil & Gas Law.
 Students will learn document drafting techniques and as part of the course work will be assigned documents to prepare and review that an attorney dealing with oil & gas matters would expect to encounter in practice.
 Some topics to be covered include advanced lease provisions; joint operating agreements; financing of oil and gas transactions; mineral and royalty conveyances; pipeline issues; and regulation of oil and gas activities.
-Prerequisite: Oil & Gas

-9321 Patent Law & Drafting (3 qtr. hrs.)
+9223 Patent Law (2 qtr. hrs.)

-An advanced study of patent law, with an emphasis on patent applications, interferences and other practical aspects of a patent practice, including international patent protection.
-Recommended prerequisite: Intellectual Property I
+A study of patent law, with an emphasis on patent applications, interferences and other practical aspects of a patent practice, including international patent protection.